 PTE written discourse is one of the main sections of the PTE exam with which students tend to have problems.
-The unique nature of the task requires that your comprehension and writing abilities are of a high quality.
+The unique nature of the task requires that your comprehension and writing abilities are of high quality.
 Both these capabilities alone can be difficult enough, especially when you are being assessed in an exam situation under stress.
 But, like any study area, with enough inside knowledge and some strategies to guide you, you can learn effective methods to ensure that you are confident and prepared when it comes to exam time.

-We have put together a comprehensive explanation of what is meant by written discourse and complied a 3-step method so that you know that you have done everything you can to achieve success in the PTE written discourse.
+We have put together a comprehensive explanation of what is meant by written discourse and compiled a 3-step method so that you know that you have done everything you can to achieve success in the PTE written discourse.

 What does written discourse actually mean?